Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Method

 \textbf{Token Mixer \& Channel Mixer.} Inspired by the RepViT \cite{wang2024repvit}, we decompose the attention computation into two stages: a token mixer and a channel mixer, where the former is responsible for aggregating spatial information and the latter focuses on inter-channel interaction.
-Specifically, in both the SWSA and EGSA modules, we adopt depthwise separable convolutions(DWConv) for linear projections.
-While this projection lacks explicit interaction across channels, our subsequent experiments demonstrate that this design substantially reduces the number of parameters without compromising model performance.
-The resulting projected matrices are then fed into the attention mechanism, enabling spatial information exchange with minimal parameter and computational overhead—serving as the token mixer.
+Specifically, in both the SWSA and EGSA modules, we adopt Depth-wise Separable Convolution (DWConv) for linear projections.
+The projected matrices are then fed into the attention mechanism to efficiently exchange spatial information, acting as a lightweight token mixer.
 This process can be formally expressed as:

 Here, $I$ represents the input to the SWSA and EGSA modules.
-Subsequently, a multilayer perceptron (MLP) composed of two $1\times1$ convolutional layers is employed to perform information exchange along the channel dimension, serving as the channel mixer.
+Subsequently, a multi-layer perceptron (MLP) composed of two $1\times1$ convolutional layers is employed to perform information exchange along the channel dimension, serving as the channel mixer.
 This process can be formally expressed as:

 \textbf{Sliding Window Self-Attention.}To enable the model to focus on local pixel-level relationships, we constrain the attention computation within a sliding window.
 A stride parameter $s$ is introduced to control how the window moves across the entire feature map, producing the final attention output.
 Both the window size $w$ and the stride $s$ are treated as hyperparameters.
 When the window size is equal to the stride ($w=s$), the feature map is partitioned into non-overlapping patches, and attention is computed independently within each patch.
 In contrast, when the window size is larger than the stride ($w>s$), only a portion of the computed attention within each window is retained as a patch, resulting in overlapping receptive fields where the patch size is $s\times s$.
-In scenarios where change regions exhibit complex shapes, using a larger window with overlapping receptive fields enhances spatial continuity across neighboring regions.
+In scenarios where changed regions exhibit complex shapes, using a larger window with overlapping receptive fields enhances spatial continuity across neighboring regions.
 Conversely, for regions with low shape complexity, such as regular building changes, setting the window size equal to the stride is sufficient to capture local patterns.
 It avoids unnecessary contextual redundancy while reducing additional computational overhead.